-EMS Clinical Practicum I 2 EMS 121 0 0 6
+EMS 121 EMS Clinical Practicum I 0 0 6 2

-EMS 110 Prerequisite(s):

-EMS 120, EMS 130, and EMS 131 Corequisite(s):
+Corequisite(s): EMS 120, EMS 130, and EMS 131

 This course is the initial hospital and field internship and is required for intermediate and paramedic certification.
 Emphasis is placed on intermediate-level care.
 Upon completion, students should be able to demonstrate competence with intermediate-level skills.